Change Process Guidelines

 The CAB is required to make a decision on the urgent change within 48 hours after the Manager approval has been received if Manager approval is between Thursday 5:01pm to Sunday 4:59pm, therefore these changes are required to be entered with at least 48 hours lead time

-Change Management Approval policy:
+Urgent Change Approval Process:

-- The submitter of the urgent change is required to engage the change manager to make them aware of the change and its urgency
+• The submitter of the urgent change is required to engage the change manager to make them aware of the change and its urgency.

-- The director of the implementation team needs to approve the urgent change before the CAB can make a decision
+• The director of the implementation team must approve the urgent change before the CAB or xCAB can make a decision.

-- If one CAB member denies the change, the Change is denied
+• If one CAB / xCAB member denies the change, the change is denied.

 Handling of Emergency Changes